dotnet/core/release-notes/9.0/known-issues.md

 To target .NET 9 from Visual Studio, .NET SDK requires the use of Visual Studio 17.12 Preview 2.0 or higher.

-An **upcoming Visual Studio 17.11.x** release will restore support for targeting .NET 8 and lower using .NET SDK 9.0.100.
+**Visual Studio 17.11.4** restored support for targeting .NET 8 and lower using .NET SDK 9.0.100.
 A [workaround that can be temporarily checked into affected repositories](https://github.com/dotnet/sdk/issues/43339#issuecomment-2344233994) is available.

 ## Certificate Issues on macOS 15 ("Sequoia")